elunna/hackem/hackem_changelog.md

     - Moved to ESCAPE category
     - Lowered spell level slightly to 5
 - [x] spellbook of poison blast
+    - Reduced to level 2 so the infidel has a decent starting spell at an affordable price.
 - [x] spellbook of reflection
     - Creates a temporary reflective bubble around the caster,
     - acts exactly the same as an amulet of reflection (or the like)